PhantomXero/PhantomXero/README.md

 - 👋 Hi, I’m @PhantomXero
-- 👀 I’m interested in Hacking,graphics and general coding
+- 👀 I’m interested in Hacking,graphics, web development and general coding
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently trying learning everything 🤣
-- 💞️ I’m looking to collaborate on hacking projects for beginners
+- 💞️ I’m looking to collaborate on hacking and web development projects for beginners
 - 📫 How to reach me dalitso.w.banda@gmail.com

 <!---